SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Detailed comments about each speaker are nice, but they're too much work for an organizer who is going through around 12 people per day (during round 2).
 Personal feedback is more feasible in round 1 than round 2.

 In the interest of time and simplicity, it makes sense to drop a lot of procedures of debate.
-Explaining these rules takes quite sometime and can be overwhelming to someone new to debate who's already having a hard time remembering who the "Deputy Leader of Opposition" is supposed to be.
+Explaining these rules takes quite some time and can be overwhelming to someone new to debate who's already having a hard time remembering who the "Deputy Leader of Opposition" is supposed to be.

 ![enter image description here](https://i.imgflip.com/a77jc5.jpg)

 We dropped POIs and proper OAs.
-A verdict is unnecessary and often misleading to recruits in round 2 because they expect it to decide their entry into the club (even after all the times we told them).
+A verdict is unnecessary and often misleading to recruits in round 2 because they expect it to decide their entry into the club (even after all the times we told them ).
 We did give everyone a bit of feedback (which does feel a bit awkward without an OA or verdict), but it worked well enough to convince people that there was value (opportunity for growth) in the club.

 Verdicts can be straight up demotivating, especially at a super early stage.
 It's more important to let people focus on speeches rather than the verdict.
 Quoting Nikhil, "People will get the false idea that the winner will proceed to the next round and will get the idea that debate is about winning and putting down the other side at any cost, so the incentive to act sus (cheat) is higher."